ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 ### In PrairieLearn

+Submit each of the following for each of the four pull requests corresponding to the above features:

-**4. The link to your pull request** (whichever one carries your final, merged work, if you ended up with more than one).
+**4. Links to your pull requests** (whichever one carries the bulk of your work if you ended up with more than one).

 **5. How many files did you have to change?** This is just a number but you'll reflect on what it means below.

-**6. Every file and function you touched, and how you found each one.** Searching for keywords?
+**6. Every class and function you touched, and how you found each one.** Searching for keywords?
 Following a call chain?
 Running it and reading the error?
-Guessing?
+Guessing? (or even, **gasps**, AI?)
 Include the places you changed something and then had to change it back — those are the interesting ones.

-**7. A trace of one request.** Follow `PUT /api/v2/buildings/:buildingId` from the route registration to the point where data is written to disk, naming each part it passes through.
+**7. A trace of one request.** For example, follow `PUT /api/v2/buildings/:buildingId` from the route registration to the point where data is written to disk, naming each part it passes through.
 A numbered list is fine.

+Finally, you will submit one longer reflection total:

 **8. How did you represent "no campus"?** When a building has no campus set, does your response omit the key, send it as `null`, or something else?
 Say what you chose and why, and whether it changed anything elsewhere — a test that broke, or something in `openapi.yml` you had to adjust to match.

-**9. Reflection — half a page, in your own words.** Describe in plain language what made this change harder than it should have been.
-Say what had to agree with what, what surprised you, and why that made the feature more work than the change suggests.
+**9. Reflection — half a page, in your own words.** Using the analysis you did in the prior steps, describe what made these changes harder than they should have been.
+Say what had to agree with what, what surprised you, and why that made each feature more work than the initial change would have suggested.
+Was request 1 easier or harder to do than request 2?
+Why or why not?
 Do not worry about using precise terminology for this deliverable.

-**10. Looking ahead — one paragraph.** If you had 60-90 minutes to make this kind of feature cheaper next time, what one structural change would you make?
-Name the part of the code you would change, how that edit it would make future changes cheaper, and one tradeoff or risk your change introduces.

 ## How this is graded